lserra/challenge_hippo/README.md

 chmod +x setup_project.sh
 ```

-**Run the script**: execute the script to create the folders and set up the virtual environment.
+**Run the script**: execute the shell script to create the folders and set up the virtual environment.

 ```shell
 ./setup_project.sh